monster-js/monster-js/docs/main-concept/child-to-parent-data-flow.md

 In this example:

-* The child component uses `props().onUpdateMessage` to access the `onUpdateMessage` prop and calls it with `"Hello from Child!"` as the argument, passing data back to the parent.
+* The child component uses `props().onUpdateMessage` to access the `prop:on-update-message` prop and calls it with `"Hello from Child!"` as the argument, passing data back to the parent.

 ## Summary